 I am frequently approached by the parents of young adults who have not obtained the “right ” grades in school or university or even older experienced individuals who are totally unprepared for changes that come their way.
-Never was this more obvious when so many people were let go during the recession.
+Never was this more obvious when so many people were let go during the recession of 2008 and more recently the pandemic.

-- Technology is changing at a rapid pace.
+✅ Technology is changing at a rapid pace.
 We have no idea what careers and jobs will be available in the next ten or twenty years.
 Those opportunities don’t exist yet and we don’t know what they are.
-If someone had told me 10 years ago I would be running workshops on social media and job search, I would have looked at them blankly and asked what’s social media?
+If someone had told me 10 years ago I would be running workshops on social media and job search, I would have looked at them blankly.
 Or perhaps something we always dreamed of doing, will no longer be found in the workplace as a career or even a function over time.
-Perhaps it will be downgraded, outsourced or made totally redundant by technology.
+We know that many functions are bring downgraded, outsourced and offshored.
+Other jobs will be made totally redundant by automation and AI.

 Need help formulating a Plan B or any Plan at all -check out the individual career transition programmes.

-- Organisational loyalty is very tenuous.
-As we saw many high calibre, excellent employees lost their jobs overnight for reasons beyond their control.
+✅ Organisational loyalty is very tenuous.
+As we see constantly many high calibre, excellent employees lost their jobs overnight for reasons beyond their control.
 We have learned that there are no guarantees in life and we have to take responsibility for managing our own careers and personal development.
-With first hand exposure I saw that those that struggled most to cope were the ones who in pure Darwinist terms, had difficulties adapting to change.
+With first hand exposure I saw that those who struggled most to cope were the ones who in pure Darwinist terms, had difficulties adapting to change.
 They had no Plan B and struggled to come up with one.

 The challenge is for career changers who would like to explore a number of options to manage a consistent message.
 MBA students often ask me about this.
 This is about being clear about your core skills, raising your visibility to drive traffic to you and limiting your range of options to possibly three to avoid appearing confused and diluted.